developer0hye/Yolo_Label/README.md

 ![image](https://user-images.githubusercontent.com/35001605/47640641-5791e280-dba7-11e8-8709-83fba08bbbcd.png)

-2. Put names of objects, one for each line in some file( .txt, .names)
+2. Put names of objects, one for each line in some file( .txt, .names) and save

 ![image](https://user-images.githubusercontent.com/35001605/47643863-0803e480-dbb0-11e8-87b1-2becf72f4a43.png)